UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/README.md

 ```

 ```
-Parameter SUBPLOT_NUM is number of experimental units in single experimental block
+Parameter SUBPLOT_NUM is number of experimental units in single experimental block.
 ```